On the hunt for the best portable workbench on the market? We’ll get right to it.

 Weight limits can be very important, depending on what you plan on using the portable workbench for the most.
 Weight limits can range between 200 pounds, to a full 1,000 pounds.
 More often than not, the max weight refers to the sawhorse capacity, not when the unit is set up as a workbench.

 A portable workbench is something you want to be as heavy-duty as possible.
 Steel is the ideal material for the frame and legs, while bamboo or hard plastic is preferred for the working surface, although MDF is adequate too.
+There are many workbench plans available online.
+With some research you can find the best idea.

 This is what separates most products from one another.